lammps/lammps/doc/src/compute_property_grid.rst

 Define a computation that stores the specified attributes of a distributed grid.
 In LAMMPS, distributed grids are regular 2d or 3d grids which overlay a 2d or 3d simulation domain.
 Each processor owns the grid points within its subdomain.

-See the :doc:`Howto grid <Howto_grid>` doc page for details of how distributed grids can be defined by various commands and examples of how they can be used to measure properties of a system.
+See the :doc:`Howto grid
+<Howto_grid>` doc page for details of how distributed grids can be
+defined by various commands and referenced.

 This compute stores the specified attributes of grids as per-grid data so they can be accessed by other :doc:`output commands <Howto_output>`